Tonsillitis in Dogs

 What are the clinical signs of a dog with tonsillitis?

 When the tonsils enlarge, they are usually quite painful.
 Anyone who has had a sore throat can relate to this.
-This often causes the dog to gag, as if something is stuck in the throat, or to repeatedly attempt to swallow.
+This pain often causes the dog to gag, as if something is stuck in their throat, or to repeatedly attempt to swallow.
 Some dogs lick their lips frequently.
-Most affected dogs are reluctant to eat because of the pain associated with swallowing.
+Most affected dogs are reluctant to eat because it is painful to swallow.
 They may be hungry and go to the food bowl but refuse to eat.
-Many dogs with tonsillitis are not as active as normal, but, unlike people, they usually do not have a fever.
+Many dogs with tonsillitis are not as active as normal, but they usually do not have a fever.

 How is tonsillitis treated?

 Removal of the tonsils is rarely recommended.
-It is preferable to leave the tonsils intact whenever possible because of their vital role in fighting infection of the oropharyngeal cavity (mouth and throat).
+It is preferable to leave the tonsils intact whenever possible because of their vital role in fighting infection in the mouth and throat (oropharyngeal cavity).
 A tonsillectomy may become necessary if there is poor response to treatment or if tonsillitis becomes a recurring condition.
 Recurrent tonsillitis is more likely to occur in small breeds of dogs.

 Is tonsillitis contagious to other dogs or to humans?

-Bacteria that are found normally in the mouth is the usual cause of tonsillitis.
+Tonsillitis is usually caused by bacteria that are normally found in the mouth.
 Therefore, it is not contagious unless it is caused by an unusual infection.

 Can strep throat be associated with dogs?